yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-sep-2022/index.md

 Docteh also fixed the {{< gh-hovercard "8909" "broken help page hyperlink on the `TAS` configuration window" >}}.

 {{< imgs
-	"./tas.png| Poeple seem to forget that blue underlined text is an hyperlink intended to be clicked"
+	"./tas.png| People seem to forget that blue underlined text is an hyperlink intended to be clicked"
   >}}

 ## Miscellaneous